Entropy Has No Direction: A Mirror-State Paradox Against Universal Monotonic Entropy Increase and a First-Principles Proof that Constraints Reshape the Entropy Distribution $P_{\infty}(S;\lambda)$: Abstract

 \section{Abstract}

-We present a purely theoretical, self-contained argument that the Second Law of Thermodynamics cannot be a universal fundamental law in the form ``entropy does not decrease'' (whether asserted trajectory-wise or as a universal statistical principle) when the underlying microscopic dynamics are time-reversal invariant.
-The core is a mirror-state construction: for any microstate $A$ one constructs its time-reversed partner $B$ (momenta inverted).
-If a universal monotonicity statement is applied to both $A$ and $B$, it implies that $A$ is a local minimum of entropy at every moment, which forces entropy to be constant and destroys any entropic arrow of time.
-The consistent replacement is that entropy is a stochastic variable described by a probability distribution $P(S)$, whose shape depends on constraints and boundary conditions.
-We then prove from first principles that constraints necessarily reshape the long-time entropy distribution $P_{\infty}(S;\lambda)$ by altering the invariant measure through changes in the Hamiltonian and/or the accessible phase space.
-A sharp criterion is given: in the microcanonical setting, the \emph{only} way $P_{\infty}^{(E)}(S;\lambda)$ can remain the same up to translation is when all accessible macrostate volumes are scaled by a common factor; otherwise the distribution changes structurally.
-Recent experimental work validates this framework: asymmetric constraints enable spontaneous low-entropy transitions, allowing systems to produce useful work by absorbing heat from a single thermal reservoir.
-With both theoretical and experimental barriers overcome, practical devices based on constraint-reshaped entropy distributions become feasible, with profound implications for energy generation and the long-term sustainability of civilization.
+We revisit textbook claims that entropy must increase and show that, under time-reversal invariant microscopic dynamics, no universal trajectory-wise or statistical assertion that the coarse-grained entropy $S(t)$ is non-decreasing can hold.
+The core is a mirror-state construction: for any microstate $A$ one constructs its time-reversed partner $B$ (momenta inverted); requiring $S(t)$ to be non-decreasing for both $A$ and $B$ forces every time to be a local minimum of $S$ and hence makes $S(t)$ constant along the trajectory.
+The consistent picture is that entropy is a stochastic variable described by a probability distribution $P(S)$ whose shape depends on constraints and boundary conditions; entropy-based regularities are emergent summaries of constraint-dependent microscopic dynamics, and in practice it is constraints and boundaries---not entropy itself---that one manipulates to achieve mixing, separation, or self-organization.
+Working with Boltzmann (coarse-grained) entropy on the energy shell, we then derive from first principles how constraints reshape the long-time entropy distribution $P_{\infty}(S;\lambda)$ by altering the invariant measure through changes in the Hamiltonian and/or the accessible phase space.
+In the microcanonical setting we obtain a sharp criterion: the \emph{only} way $P_{\infty}^{(E)}(S;\lambda)$ can remain the same up to translation is when all accessible macrostate volumes are scaled by a common factor; otherwise the distribution changes structurally.
+We connect this framework to experiments on asymmetric nanopores and molecular gates, to macroscopic examples from civil engineering (windbreak forests, dikes, vortex suppression, traffic-flow control), and to natural phenomena such as lightning guided to lightning rods, snowflake and mineral-veil growth, and the sudden crystallisation of supercooled water.
+In all these cases, constraints and dynamics together determine the long-time entropy distribution and can make ordered, low-entropy macrostates statistically favoured compared with the unconstrained case.